Theobald von Oer

 Theobald von Oer (1807–1885): The Weimar Court of the Muses. - In 1860, 55 years after Schiller's death in 1805, this oil painting was produced of a reading of his poems in the park of the Schloss Tiefurt.
 Among the listeners, to the right, is Goethe.

-Theobald Reinhold Freiherr von Oer (9 October 1807 - 1885 in Coswig) was a German painter, illustrator and etcher.
+Theobald Reinhold Freiherr von Oer (9 October 1807 - 1885) was a German painter, illustrator and etcher.
 He is notable for his portraits, genre paintings and historic paintings.
 He is associated with the Düsseldorf school of painting.

 Early life

 Theobald von Oer, born at Haus Nottbeck, Stromberg, was the son of a Westphalian district administrator.
 His younger brother Maximilian Joseph Franz of Oer (1806–1846) was a writer.
 Even in his childhood von Oer liked to paint and to draw, and was talented.
 At the age of 12, he fell ill with scarlet fever and lost his hearing as well as parts of his speech.